GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-query.md

 ### Simple Term

-A simple term search works as follows:
+Simple term searches are straightforward:

 ```sql
 SELECT * FROM logs WHERE MATCHES(message, 'Barack Obama');
 ```

-This query treats `Barack` and `Obama` as two independent terms.
+This query considers `Barack` and `Obama` as separate terms.
 It matches all rows that contain either `Barack` or `Obama`, equivalent to using the `OR` operator:

 ```sql
 SELECT * FROM logs WHERE MATCHES(message, 'Barack OR Obama');